kadik23/Calculator/README.md

 # Calculator
-Calculator is short project using TailwindCss with pure JS <br> First of all to run install : <br>
+Calculator is short project using TailwindCss with pure JS <br> First of all to run install in CLI : <br>

 npm install